MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

 ---
 # Make calls between Dynamics 365 Remote Assist mobile and Microsoft Teams

-Technicians using Dynamics 365 Remote Assist mobile can diagnose and resolve issues with remote specialists or collaborators using **Microsoft Teams desktop or mobile**.
+Technicians using Dynamics 365 Remote Assist mobile can diagnose and resolve issues with remote specialists or collaborators using Microsoft Teams desktop or the mobile app.
 Both call participants can place mixed reality annotations in each other's space to effectively collaborate.

 > [!NOTE]
 > This guide documents a one-to-one call between a Dynamics 365 Remote Assist mobile user and a Teams desktop or mobile user; learn about group calls with at least two Teams desktop users [here](group-calling.md).